kyma-project/api-gateway/docs/user/tutorials/01-60-security/01-62-set-up-idp.md

 One of the strategies enables you to use your own identity provider.
 This is very convenient because you can delegate the verification of who the users are to a separate user management entity and even reuse it in different systems.

-> **NOTE:** Kubernetes supports OpenID Connect (OIDC) JWT Access tokens, so make sure your identity provider is OIDC-compliant.

 ## Prerequisites

 * Generate a `kubeconfig` file for the Kubernetes cluster that hosts the Kyma instance.
-* Use an OIDC-compliant identity provider.
+* Kubernetes supports OpenID Connect (OIDC) JSON Web Tokens (JWTs).
+Use an identity provider compliant with OIDC.

 ## Steps